Why Choose Early Childhood & Education?

 Act 48 Academy

-The Act 48 academy at CCAC offers courses designed for teachers in a variety of formats including accelerated, hybrid (web enhanced) and online learning options.
-Act 48 courses for continuing professional education are offered in many of our convenient locations.
+The Act 48 Academy at CCAC offers courses designed for teachers in a variety of formats, including accelerated, hybrid (web-enhanced) and online learning options.
+Act 48 courses for continuing professional education are offered at many of our convenient locations.

 Take the Next Step